hellochick/PSPNet-tensorflow/README.md

 ## Introduction
   This is an implementation of PSPNet in TensorFlow for semantic segmentation on the [cityscapes](https://www.cityscapes-dataset.com/) dataset.
 We first convert weight from [Original Code](https://github.com/hszhao/PSPNet) by using [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow) framework.

+## Update:
+### 2017/10/27: Change bn layer from `tf.nn.batch_normalization` into `tf.layers.batch_normalization` in order to support training phase.
+Also update initial model in Google Drive.

 ## Install
-Get restore checkpoint from [Google Drive](https://drive.google.com/drive/folders/0B9CKOTmy0DyacmNpNlhyb1lmbU0?usp=sharing) and put into `model` directory.
+Get restore checkpoint from [Google Drive](https://drive.google.com/open?id=0B9CKOTmy0DyaV09LajlTa0Z2WFU) and put into `model` directory.

 ## Inference
 To get result on your own images, use the following command: